bhyde/plot-window/README.md

 ```

 Second: Visit http://localhost:8765/ in a quality web browser.
 I've only tried chrome.
-The resulting page becomes your plot display.
+The resulting page becomes your REPL's display window.

 Third: Load up an example, in this case a plot widget: `(ql:quickload "plot-window-flot")`